 Romanian nightclub fire sends dozens to hospitals

 A fire broke out in a nightclub in the Romanian capital Bucharest early on Saturday morning, resulting in more than 40 people being taken to hospital.
-No deaths were reported.
+Romanian firefighters work at the scene of a fire that destroyed a night club in Bucharest, Romania, January 21, 2017.

 Comments